webexone/webexone.github.io/_pages/ReportingExperience.md

 - Select the team **<w class="attendee_out">Your_Attendee_ID</w>\_Team1**.

 - Click the **_Submit_** button.
-The browser may ask you to confirm use the microphone from the browser.
+The browser may ask you to confirm the use the microphone from the browser.

 - Make sure that you are successfully logged in to the Agent Desktop.